-Most experienced bakers have tried this recipe at least once in their career, and there is a reason that folks keep coming back to it.
+Most experienced bakers have tried this WASC Cake Recipe at least once in their career, and there is a reason that folks keep coming back to it.
 It works!

 So what is a WASC cake?
-It is a White Almond Sour Cream cake.
+It is a White Almond Sour Cream cake that is semi-homemade.
+(Meaning there is a box mix involved!)
 Bakers love this recipe because it tastes so good, but also holds up very well to decorating and fondant.
 Not to mention that it is SO open to variation!

 Russian tip – rose design

-Prepare WASC cake recipe and allow to cool.
+Prepare WASC cake recipe below and allow to cool.

 Prepare buttercream. (follow the instructions for WHITE buttercream!)

 Set one layer of cooled white cake on the cake stand.
 Cover with 1/2 cup of buttercream.
 Place other layer on top.
 Cover cake in a thin crumb coat.

 Divide remaining buttercream between pastry bags fitted with #18 and Russian tip.

 Starting at the bottom of the cake and moving around the base, pipe out a criss-cross border with the #18 tip. (think heart shape, then overlap) For the next layer, repeat this same motion but in the opposite direction.
 Do this around the entire base (sides) of the cake.